 RVCL is a very rare genetic disease caused by a mutation in the TREX1 gene that lies on chromosome 3.

 DNA consists of two strands, one strand inherited from each parent.
 Thus, RVCL individuals carry one normal gene on one strand and one mutated TREX1 gene on the other.
-This means that individuals with the TREX1 mutation have a 50% chance of passing it along to each offspring.
+That is why individuals with the TREX1 mutation have a 50% chance of passing it along to each offspring.

 Exactly how TREX1 mutation causes damage to small blood vessels is unknown.

-In its protein form, TREX1 is localized inside cells in a labyrinth of ‘sacks’ or membranes called the endoplasmic reticulum (ER).
+The TREX1 gene produces the TREX1 protein.
+In its protein form, TREX1 is localized inside cells in a maze of ‘sacks’ or membranes called the endoplasmic reticulum (ER).
 The ER is attached to the nucleus of each cell and serves important roles in manufacturing and releasing proteins needed by the body.
 In RVCL, TREX1 mutations occur in the last one-third to one-fourth of this rather small and very common protein.
 This type of TREX1 mutation results in a shortened, incomplete protein.

 The tail of TREX1 is important for keeping it localized to its normal place in the ER compartment of cells.
 The loss of its tail causes it to mislocalize and spread throughout the cell.
 Because it loses its ability to stay in its proper location, we referred to this as “TREX on the loose.”

 How this modified protein lacking its tail causes RVCL is unknown.

 The symptoms RVCL patients develop indicate that when TREX1 mislocalizes it particularly affects the innermost cells that line blood vessels (called “endothelial cells”).

 Part of the goal of the RVCL Research Center is to conduct basic research on TREX1 to better understand its biochemistry and functions and how that may relate to RVCL.